atennapel/coc-os/README.md

 ```
 TODO:
-- check plicities of induction generation
+- fix induction for sigma, pair, sum (issue with unsolved metas)
 - induction for types with fix
 - induction for recursive church types
 - induction in core